-Warranty Statement - BHGE warrants that its products and work will meet all applicable specifications and other specific product and work requirements and will be free from defects in material and workmanship.
+Warranty Statement - BHGE warrants that its products and work will meet all applicable specifications and other specific product and work requirements (including those of performance), if any, and will be free from defects in material and workmanship.
 Refer to BHGE's Standard Terms of Sale, or specific contract for complete details on warranty and limitation of remedy and liability.